 when flying as recycled cabin air tends to be rather dry and

 the beverage cart may take a while to get to your section.

 - Look beyond the candy bars and bags of chips for granola

 bars, nuts and trail mix.
-Watch portion sizes, though, as these
+Watch portion sizes, though; these

-snacks are rather high in calories as well as nutrients.
+snacks are nutritious but rather high in calories as well.
 Take

 out a reasonable amount and put the remainder out of sight and out of mind.

 3. Stop and stock up at a supermarket.
 Even small communities

 are likely to have a grocery store where you can pick up road food

 with greater variety and value than restaurants.
 You’ll also get